SrishtiSinha2003/weather/README.md

 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)

+### Acknowledgments
+- OpenWeatherMap for providing the weather data.
+- React community for amazing documentation and tools.

 **Contributing**

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.